yogitajibhakate/Interview_Management_System/README.md

 bench install-app management</pre>

 # 🤝 Contributing
-This app uses pre-commit to check and format code properly.
+This app uses pre-commit for code formatting and linting.
+Please [install pre-commit](https://pre-commit.com/#installation) and enable it for this repository:
-If you want to contribute, follow these steps:

 Go to the app folder:

-bash
+<pre>bash
 Copy
 Edit
-cd apps/management
+cd apps/management</pre>
 Install pre-commit:

 bash